Lead the Future of MTSS 🚀 | Join the 2025 Virtual MTSS Summit, Dec. 3–4

 Email Script

 When helping parents understand MTSS, be sure you are offering clear, practical information.
-This email template can help.

-4. Tracking Family Contacts: COMMUNICATIONS LOG
+4. Tracking Family Contacts: Communication Log

 It’s essential to track parent contact to ensure that all parents are getting the information they need and that parents of struggling students aren’t overwhelmed with redundant or negative communication.